Kidney Stone Volumes and Outcomes

 Our experience caring for children and adolescents with kidney stones

 When faced with the prospect of your child's surgery, you want experienced surgeons.
 You want to know that your child is receiving the best and most compassionate care, and that the healthcare providers are working as a team.
-At Children’s Hospital, you’ll find world-class pediatric urological surgeons, pediatric nephrologists, specialized pediatric anesthesiologists, pediatric genitourinary radiologists, dedicated surgical advanced practice providers and nurses with expertise in meeting children’s unique surgical needs.
+At Children’s Hospital, you’ll find world-class pediatric urological surgeons, specialized pediatric anesthesiologists, and dedicated surgical advanced practice nurses with expertise in meeting children’s unique surgical needs.

 Our core mission is to improve outcomes for children diagnosed with kidney stones and prevent stone recurrence.
 When a child is making fewer trips to the emergency room and is less likely to require surgery, we know we are making a difference for that child and better managing their kidney stone disease.